gi-lom/what-have-you-liked-recently/README.md

 The meaning of these stats can be read on [Spotify's official documentation.](https://developer.spotify.com/documentation/web-api/reference/#/operations/get-audio-features)

+## Changelog

+- 2022/09/22: Added logout button and Spotify links to artists' and tracks' names

 ## FAQ (Will add more questions with time, if needed)